henryharan/entropy/README.md

 # About Entropy Toolkit

-    Entropy Toolkit is an IP webcam toolkit that includes Netwave and GoAhead IP Camera attack methods.
+    Entropy Toolkit is a set of Netwave and GoAhead IP Camera attack methods.
     Entropy is a powerful toolkit for webcams penetration testing.

 ***